-In the past, Arkansas employers that desire to protect their business interests by implementing covenants-not-to-compete (non-compete agreements) with their employees were faced with uncertainty as to the enforceability of such agreements.
-Non-compete agreements were not favored by Arkansas courts prior to 2015.
-With respect to covenants-not-to-compete between an employer and employee, Arkansas courts would not enforce any part of a non-compete agreement that was found to be unreasonable in length of term or geographic scope, such being an all-or-nothing approach to enforceability.
+In the past, Arkansas employers that desired to protect their business interests by implementing covenants-not-to-compete (non-competition agreements) with their employees were faced with uncertainty as to the enforceability of such agreements.
+Non-competition agreements were not favored by Arkansas courts from a historical perspective.
+With respect to covenants-not-to-compete between an employer and employee, Arkansas courts would not enforce any part of a non-competition agreement that was found to be unreasonable in length of term or geographic scope, such being an all-or-nothing approach to enforceability.
 If the non-compete agreement was found to be unreasonable with respect to a particular restrictive covenant, then a court would not enforce any part of the agreement.
 To add insult to injury, some Arkansas employers attempting to enforce non-compete agreements were required to pay for the breaching employee’s attorney’s fees when the applicable non-compete agreement was determined by a court to be unenforceable.

 In an attempt to give Arkansas employers clarity, an Arkansas statute was signed into law which took effect on July 22, 2015, giving Arkansas employers the capability to enforce contractual limitations on an employee’s ability to engage in acts of competition post-employment, even if the terms of a non-compete agreement are found to be unreasonable by a court.
 Ark.
 Code Ann. § 4-75-101 allows courts to enforce the reasonable parts of a non-competition agreement, while requiring courts to amend the over-broad, unenforceable provisions, rather than striking down the entire agreement.
 In other words, Arkansas Courts are now allowed to “blue-pencil” and rewrite what is otherwise found to be unreasonable without striking down the entire agreement.

 Under Ark.
 Code Ann. § 4-75-101, a covenant not to compete will be enforced if the agreement is ancillary to an employment relationship or part of an otherwise enforceable employment agreement or contract, provided that: